flutter/website/assets-and-images.md

 this approach enables a parent widget to substitute a different AssetBundle at run time, which can be useful for localization or testing scenarios.

-For example, use DefaultAssetBundle.of() to indirectly load a JSON file asset from the app's runtime `rootBundle`:
+Typically, you'll use DefaultAssetBundle.of() to indirectly load a JSON file asset from the app's runtime `rootBundle`.

+{% comment %}

 ```dart
 import 'dart:async' show Future;